Baseball performance program

 - During each day, they should consume an amount of water in ounces equal to half their body weight in pounds.
 Thus, a student weighing 100 pounds should consume 50 ounces of water.
 This consumption should be spaced throughout the day.

-- They should have a light breakfast before class and minimize their consumption of processed foods and sugar through the week.
+- They should fast for two or more hours before class and minimize their consumption of processed foods and sugar throughout the week.

 - They should get at least seven hours of sleep each night.